IBM storage: IBM Spectrum Control

 IBM Spectrum Control provides infrastructure management for virtualized, cloud and software-defined storage.

 IBM Spectrum Protect

 IBM Spectrum Protect is a progression of the Tivoli Storage Management product.

 IBM Spectrum Archive

-It allows users to run any application designed for disk files against tape data without concern for the fact that the data is physically stored on tape.
+IBM Spectrum Archive allows users to run any application designed for disk files against tape data without concern for the fact that the data is physically stored on tape.